smarter-sh/community/github-management/org-owners-guide.md

-# Kubernetes GitHub Organization Guide
+# Smarter GitHub Organization Guide

-The Kubernetes project leverages multiple GitHub organizations to store and organize code.
+The Smarter project leverages multiple GitHub organizations to store and organize code.
 This guide contains the details on how to run those organizations for CNCF compliance and for the guidelines of the community.